Genomon-Project/paplot-doc/data_signature.rst

 Then the report is generated in the `tmp` directory.

-Here, the file name (`graph_signature2.html`) are determined by the number of mutation signatures (interpreted automatically from the input data).
+Here, the file names (`graph_signature2.html`) are determined by the number of mutation signatures (interpreted automatically from the input data).

 ::